monktastic/blog/pages/dream/consciousness.md

-Remarkably, during this model-building phase, consciousness brilliantly hides itself from itself, taking on fiendishly clever forms such as "the stuff of the world (aka matter) is all that really exists; consciousness is just an illusion."
+Remarkably, during this model-building phase, consciousness brilliantly hides itself from itself, taking on fiendishly clever forms such as "the stuff of the world (aka matter) is all that *really* exists; consciousness is just an illusion."
 And like a snake eating its own tail... poof!, the sole substance of your reality seemingly vanishes into itself.

 But it's always hiding in plain sight.
 It is what the Tibetans call "self-secret."
 It's not that some yogis in an ancient cave have been hiding it from you.
-It is everything.
+It is *everything*.
 Yet somehow you are continually hiding it from yourself.
 This game of hide-and-seek is known as Awakening, and they say it can go on for as many cycles (lifetimes) as you wish.

 > So close you can't see it
 >
-> So simple you can't believe it
+> So deep you can't fathom it
 >
-> So deep you can't fathom it
+> So simple you can't believe it
 >
 > So good you can't accept it
 >